DanaHackel/capstone/README.md

 The price of many drugs, both prescription (Rx) and over the counter (OTC) can often be very expensive.
 Having a way to predict price can help pharmaceutical companies determine price for newly approve drugs and can help compnaies compare their current price to similar drugs to determine if they are priced competitively.
-I will use the National Average Drug Acquisition cost data to build a regression model
+I will use the National Average Drug Acquisition cost data to build a regression model that predicts drug price values and I will also create an interactive visual to explore factors related to drug price.
-(as of check-in 4, my best model is K Nearest Neighbors, but that may change) that predicts drug price values.

 ## Data Collection
 My data was downloaded from the following sources: